rrwick/Basecalling-comparison/README.md

 chiron call -i raw_fast5_dir -o chiron_v0.2 --batch_size 1000
 ```

 While testing Chiron, I noticed a curious effect.
 The `--batch_size` parameter was described as controlling performance: a larger value runs faster but increases RAM requirements.
-While I found this to be true, I also saw another effect: larger `--batch_size` values also improved the read accuracy.
+While I found this to be true, I also saw another effect: larger `--batch_size` values improved the read accuracy.
 The default is `100` and I saw modest read accuracy improvements up to about `500`, after which accuracy plateaued.
 I used `--batch_size 1000` for both performance and accuracy.

-NOTE: I'm still running Chiron tests, so they aren't included (yet) in the results below.
-Check back soon!

 ### DeepNano

-[DeepNano](https://bitbucket.org/vboza/deepnano) is developed by Vladimír Boža and colleages at Comenius University and is described in [this paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0178751).
+[DeepNano](https://bitbucket.org/vboza/deepnano) is developed by Vladimír Boža and colleagues at Comenius University and is described in [this paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0178751).
 I could not find any version numbers associated with DeepNano, so I used its most current commit (at the time of this writing): [e8a621e](https://bitbucket.org/vboza/deepnano/commits/e8a621e17b9fb73c261e6ca041976440812bc75f).

-It's worth noting that the basecalling script I ran was _not_ the `basecall.py` in the DeepNano base directory, but rather the different `basecall.py` in the `r9` directory, which can handle R9.4 reads.
+It's worth noting that the basecalling script I ran was _not_ the `basecall.py` in the DeepNano repo base directory, but rather the different `basecall.py` in the `r9` directory, which can handle R9.4 reads.

 ```
 export OMP_NUM_THREADS=1
-python basecall.py --chemistry r9.4 --event-detect --directory raw_fast5_dir --output deepnano.fasta
+python basecall.py --chemistry r9.4 --event-detect --max-events 1000000 --directory raw_fast5_dir --output deepnano.fasta
 ```

-NOTE: I'm still running DeepNano tests, so they aren't included (yet) in the results below.
-Check back soon!
+The `--max-events` parameter is important – without it DeepNano will use a default value of 50000 which results in a maximum read length of about 30 kbp (longer reads are truncated).

 ### Excluded basecallers

 I am also interested in [Guppy](https://github.com/nanoporetech/guppy), an ONT basecaller designed for fast GPU-accelerated performance.
-However, it is only available to users who have signed the ONT developer license agreement (which is why you might have gotten a 404 if you just tried that link).
+However, it is only available to users who have signed the ONT developer license agreement (which is why you might get a 404 if you try that link).
 If and when Guppy becomes publicly available, I'll add it to this comparison too.

 Unfortunately, I cannot compare with the old cloud-based Metrichor basecalling, as it's no longer available.
 I also cannot test the integrated basecalling in MinKNOW (ONT's sequencing software).
 I believe MinKNOW's integrated basecalling shares much in common with Albacore, but I don't know which Albacore versions correspond to which MinKNOW versions.